 It’s important to remember there’s nothing wrong with you.
 The Narcissist does whatever the voice in their head (ego) tells them to do.
 Think of them as a psychological serial killer.
 They really can’t control themselves.

 2) Can a Narcissist learn to “re-love” a spouse or significant other?

 The Narcissist isn’t interested in learning anything with the exception of improving tools of control and manipulation.
-Besides, if you’re in or have been in a relationship with a Narcissist, the only love that exists is one-sided, meaning only you feel love emotions.
+Besides, how can they “re-” something that never existed in the first place?

 From the Narcissist’s point of view, it’s all about comfort, convenience, doing whatever they please, and being afforded the free will of hunting for new supply.
 This explains why they are almost always caught cheating.
 Even if they haven’t been discovered, they still do it because they know that every relationship they enter into will come to an end and because of this, they are always in various stages of relationships with other people.
 (The possible exception being the cerebral narcissist).

 3) How does the Narcissist feel when you go No Contact?

 Panicked and/or pissed.

 If the Narcissist hasn’t successfully lined up new supply when you go No Contact, they panic.
 Narcissists must have a source of supply for their survival.
 That’s why many times they will hoover to get you back, but then end up discarding you later after they secure acceptable supply.